amirfounder/.github/profile/README.md

 Welcome to the amirfounder organization!
 This organization's primary purpose is to house projects that demonstrate my knowledge and skills in different domains.

-This README will go over the outline of these projects and what I have in the works

-# Organizations

 Due to the absence of a directory structure on github, I have created several github organizations to house different projects that I work on.
-They are as follows:

 | Organization | Link | Description / Purpose
 |- |- |-